kang-yg/A-bored-grandma/readMe.md

 v1.0.0 has 3 functions as representative.
 1. You can move to YouTube and KakaoTalk through the application.
 2. It is possible to move to a YouTube search without the need of typing.
 3. Tells you how to get home from your current location by walking / public transit / by car.
-(I used the URL SCHEMA on the map of Kakao.)
+(I used the URL SCHEME on the map of Kakao.)

 ![kakaotalk_20190226_000947643](https://user-images.githubusercontent.com/38394861/53347859-53ab7c80-395d-11e9-8ffc-e29e515907db.jpg)